Will Howells Pickleball: Two Gold Medals and Counting on the APP Tour

 In the loser's bracket, they got big wins over Martin Emmrich and John Cincola, and then beat CJ Klinger and Ross Whittaker for a fourth-place finish.
 In mixed doubles at that same tournament, Howells got a seventh-place finish with Christa Gecheva.
 That run was highlighted by a win over Bobbi Oshiro and Andre Mick.

-Howells is for sure on his way to being a regular name in pro pickleball.
+Howells is for sure on his way to being a regular name in professional pickleball.
 Although he is currently unsigned by the PPA or MLP, I have no doubt he is going to be medaling on a regular basis.
+As Sports Illustrated has reported, the professional pickleball scene is one of the fastest-growing sports stories in the country, and players like Howells are proof of that momentum.

 One of the coolest things about Will is how genuine and nice he is.
 After his first singles win on tour at the APP Sacramento, he posted on his Instagram account about the win.